NikolayKrishtopa/vue-ww/readme.md

 # Vue weather widget

-This project is the test assignment for the VueJS developer position.

 This is the weather widget that can easily integrated into any project as simple as input tag < weather-widget /> and import just a single script for that.
 The widget shows weather data for locations defined by users with ability of changing them per user's preferences.

 ## The technical stack used for this project: